 Malta is a respected, English-speaking financial center with a robust overseas pension scheme legislation.
 It also brings the security of being a full member of the European Union.

-- Can access your pension at 50 if you have lived overseas for 5 years already
+- Access your pension at 50 if you have lived overseas for 5 years already.

-- No Tax to pay on assets within scheme (with exception of immovable property in Malta)
+- No Tax to pay on assets within the scheme (with exception of immovable property in Malta).

 - Inheritance benefits - you can pass on your pension pot to your beneficiary upon death without any Capital Acquisition Tax / Inheritance.
 However, the beneficiary may be subject to tax depending on the rules of the country of which they are tax resident.

-Transferring an Irish pension to Malta may not suit in every circumstance and not every UK scheme will permit it, so it is important to take advice.
-OpesFidelio Ireland Ltd are ideally placed to provide you with the advice you need.
+Transferring an Irish pension to Malta may not suit every circumstance and not every pension scheme will permit it, so it is important to take advice.
+OpesFidelio Financial Planning Ltd is ideally placed to provide you with the advice you need.
 Laws and Tax rules may change in the future.